 The power port and headphone jack behind the right shoulder took some getting used to.
 There was also minimal room for storage compared with the other seats in the cabin.
 The foot well was very small, and in flat-bed mode, I didn’t quite have enough room to lay down without hitting both the top and bottom of the seat.
 I’m 6’3″, so taller than the average traveler.
 I did notice more foot space in the seat pairs near the windows, and I guess on future flights I’ll try for one of those seats hoping for a little more foot space, and hopefully more length when in flat-bed mode.

 United 767-300 Business In Flight entertainment

 In BusinessFirst, the video screen is controlled by a touchscreen, and there is also a remote in the armrest.
 The interface was easy to use, and was different from on other United cabins I’ve experienced.
 There were 50+ movies available, and many short programs and music options.
-As a flying nerd, I always enjoy listening to Channel 9, so I was pleased to notice that it was available on this flight.
+I always enjoy listening to Channel 9, so I was pleased to notice that it was available on this flight.
 Channel 9 comes on when viewing the map.
 Please also see Tom’s review of the reconfigured BusinessFirst on the 767-400, which is similar to what I experienced on the 767-300, just with a slightly larger cabin.

 United can do the little things right

 Another nice feature of the flight, was a very long humorous welcome by the pilot, Gary Rogaliner, a Chicago based 757/767 captain.
 Among other things, he announced our planned altitude in inches for comedic effect.
 He seems to have attended the same comedy school as Captain Denny Flanagan.